-Oranges are one of the most commonly enjoyed citrus fruits, whether as a delicious treat eaten out of hand, as a healthful beverage when juiced, or as a prized ingredient in many recipes from appetizer through dessert courses.
+Oranges are one of the most commonly enjoyed citrus fruits, whether eaten as a delicious treat, juiced for a healthful beverage, or used as a prized ingredient in a variety of recipes, from appetizers to desserts.

-Originally native to southeast Asia, the orange is referred to as “Chinese apple” in many languages.
-As with so many of the citrus fruits, the orange traveled with traders across Asia and Europe, and then found their way to the New World on Christopher Columbus’ voyages.
-North American orange cultivation pioneers include William Wilfskill, who planted the first orange tree in Los Angeles in 1841, and Eliza Tibbets, who started the navel orange industry thirty years later in California.
+Originally native to Southeast Asia, the orange is referred to as the “Chinese apple” in many languages.
+As with many citrus fruits, the orange traveled with traders across Asia and Europe, eventually reaching the New World during Christopher Columbus’ voyages.
+Key figures in the history of North American orange cultivation include William Wilfskill, who planted the first orange tree in Los Angeles in 1841, and Eliza Tibbets, who established the navel orange industry in California thirty years later.
 One of her original trees continues to produce fruit today.

-Oranges flourish in semitropical and subtropical localities.
-Top orange producers include Brazil and the United States – specifically, Florida.
-California also produces a large portion of the world’s orange supply; Florida’s oranges produce a sweeter juice, while California’s oranges tend to be more aesthetically pleasing.
-Other orange industry leaders include China, India, Mexico, and Spain.
+Oranges flourish in semitropical and subtropical regions.
+The top orange producers are Brazil and the United States—specifically, Florida.
+California also produces a significant portion of the world’s oranges.
+Florida’s oranges tend to produce sweeter juice, while California’s oranges are known for their more aesthetically pleasing appearance.
+Other major orange producers include China, India, Mexico, and Spain.

-A variety of oranges are enjoyed for their specific properties and characteristics.
+Various types of oranges are enjoyed for their unique properties and characteristics.

-Valencia oranges are most common.
-They do not have many seeds, and they tend to provide an excellent quality and quantity of juice.
-They are a later-season orange, so they fill the market when the navel oranges are not longer producing.
-Sometimes the Valencia will “regreen” when chlorophyll returns to the peel during ripening, but this does not impact the quality of the fruit.
+Valencia oranges are the most common variety.
+They typically have few seeds and produce a high quantity and quality of juice.
+As a late-season variety, they fill the market when navel oranges are no longer available.
+Occasionally, Valencia oranges will “regreen” during ripening, causing chlorophyll to return to the peel, but this does not affect the fruit’s quality.

-Navel oranges are best for eating out of hand.
-They have no seeds, and their easy-to-peel fruit is better for eating immediately than for juicing.
-Although there are many varieties of navel oranges, the Washington is perhaps most popular.
+Navel oranges are ideal for eating fresh.
+They have no seeds, and their easy-to-peel skin makes them perfect for immediate consumption rather than juicing.
+Among the many varieties of navel oranges, the Washington is perhaps the most popular.

 Seville oranges are highly valued as the primary ingredient in marmalade.
 Originally from Spain, Seville oranges are also grown in Florida.

-Blood oranges, also called Moro oranges, are prized for their beautiful rich red flesh as well as for their mildly berry-infused flavor.
-Their intense color comes from anthocyanin, an antioxidant that provides many cancer-fighting and aging health benefits.
+Blood oranges, also called Moro oranges, are prized for their beautiful, rich red flesh and mildly berry-infused flavor.
+Their intense color comes from anthocyanin, an antioxidant known for its cancer-fighting and anti-aging properties.

 Mandarin oranges are smaller than other varieties.
-Their sweet fruit is a favorite in many recipes, and they also make a delicious treat eaten as is.
+Their sweet fruit is a favorite in many recipes and also makes for a delicious snack when eaten fresh.

-When shopping for oranges, whatever their variety, look for an orange that is heavy for its size to indicate a good supply of juice; lighter fruit tends to be drier inside.
-Skin should be shiny.
-A navel orange should have a small navel to indicate that it was not too ripe when picked.
+When shopping for oranges, regardless of variety, look for one that feels heavy for its size, as this indicates a good supply of juice.
+Lighter fruit tends to be drier inside.
+The skin should be shiny, and a navel orange should have a small navel, indicating it was not too ripe when picked.

-You can store oranges in the refrigerator, but they keep best in a cool region of your kitchen.
-Oranges will taste best if eaten within several days, and their juice should always be drank as soon as possible after juicing to preserve taste and vitamin value.
+You can store oranges in the refrigerator, but they will keep best in a cool area of your kitchen.
+Oranges taste best when eaten within several days, and their juice should be consumed as soon as possible after juicing to preserve both taste and vitamin content.

-Oranges are a flavorful component of many food and beverage recipes.
-This cake will make a lovely addition to any brunch table.
+Oranges are a flavorful addition to many food and beverage recipes.
+This cake makes a lovely addition to any brunch table.

 Orange Poppy Seed Bundt Cake